AlexandrosAlexiou/LoL-discord-bot/README.md

 - You need to have Python 3.9.7 installed.
 - You need to have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and added to your PATH (selenium will search the PATH to find the executable).
 - Run `pip install -r requirements.txt` to install dependencies.
-- Create a `.env` file and add the following line, replacing ... with your token (you should have the token by now). <br>
+- Create a `.env` file and add the following line, replacing the dots with your Discord token (you should have the token by now). <br>
   `DISCORD_TOKEN="..."`
 - Run `python bot.py` to start the bot.
 - The bot should be now online.
-  - type `!hippalus` to get a list of the features
+  - type `!hippalus` to get a list of the commands

 ## <div align="center">Deploy to Heroku</div>